lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

     signals.content_written.connect(run)
 ```

-The `register` function is you plugin's entry point.
+The `register` function is your plugin's entry point.
 This is usually where
 you would connect your hook functions to the signals.
 The `run` function can
 have any name but must have the right function signature.